tonethar/IGME-330-Spring-2019/projects/project-1.md

 <a id="mission"></a>

 - A) Your mission:
   - First, get a partner, and post both of your names to the discussion thread in mycourses.
 If you like, give your team a name.
-A partner is optional, you may work solo if you wish.
+A partner is optional, you may work solo if you wish
+  - *Both* partners must contribute *both* JavaScript code AND HTML/CSS to the project.
+This is NOT a project where team members are allowed to specialize into "Art Director" and "Software Developer" roles!
+Both team members shall be "Artist/Coders" (doing both) for this project
-  - to build on the Web Audio Visualizer ICE and create a unique interactive audio visualization experience that utilizes the Web Audio and Canvas APIs:
+  - In this project you will build on the Web Audio Visualizer ICE and create a unique interactive audio visualization experience that utilizes the Web Audio and Canvas APIs:
   - This could be a great portfolio piece for you - so give it your best effort!
   - Ideally the experience will run in all modern browsers, but at a bare minimum it must run in recent versions of Chrome
   - The assignment is graded out of 100 points.
 An A grade will be awarded only for meeting the requirements below, AND going sufficiently "above and beyond" the what we did in the Audio Visualizer ICE